akshaysan007/HexFountain/README.md

 # HexFountain
-A 3D view of Hexagonal Fountain.
+A 3D view of Hexagonal Fountain with controls.
 Coded in C++ using OpenGL.
 Tools: Microsoft Visual Studio.